darenliang/jikan-go/README.md

 2. You have to know the exact function name to call for a specific struct.
 3. Whenever a new data field is added to the Jikan API, the corresponding struct that is supposed to hold the data field will ignore it unless it is updated.

-### Why do I have to perform type assertions when I want to use the nested data?
+### Why do I have to perform type assertions when I want to use map data?
 Golang doesn't allow dynamic return types for functions other than using interfaces.

 Returning interfaces doesn't allow you to use the interface value's underlying concrete value.